EDAR Mentors

 Rachel Tomko, Ph.D.

-Dr. Tomko is a clinical psychologist and Assistant Professor in the Addiction Sciences Division of the Psychiatry and Behavioral Sciences at MUSC.
-Dr. Tomko conducts federally-funded research aimed at 1) understanding the person-specific mechanisms that maintain alcohol and drug use, identifying predictors of treatment response, and developing treatment decision-making algorithms, and 2) removing methodological barriers in the research process to expedite novel treatment development.
+Dr. Tomko is a clinical psychologist and Associate Professor in the Addiction Sciences Division of the Psychiatry and Behavioral Sciences at MUSC.
+Dr. Tomko conducts federally-funded research aimed at understanding the person-specific mechanisms that maintain alcohol, cannabis, and tobacco use, identifying predictors of treatment response, and developing treatment decision-making algorithms.
+She is also interested in the role of sex/gender-related factors in substance use disorder risk.
 She participates actively in internship application evaluations and mentors interdisciplinary trainees at the pre and post-doctoral levels.

 Frances Wang, Ph.D.